ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 If MPIO has not been configured on your Performance Storage Device and the {{site.data.keyword.BluSoftlayer_full}} Teams performs Maintenance or a Network Outage occurs, your Storage Device will disconnect and become unavailable.
 MPIO will ensure an extra level of connecitivty during those events, and will keep an established session with active reads/writes going to the LUN.

+## How to unmount {{site.data.keyword.blockstorageshort}} volumes

+Following are the steps required to disconnect a Windows-based Bluemix compute instance to an MPIO iSCSI LUN.
+The example is based on Windows Server 2012.
+The steps can be adjusted for other Wind ows versions according to the OS vendor documentation.

+### Launch the iSCSI Initiator.

+1. Click the **Targets** tab.
+2. Select the targets you wish to remove and click **Disconnect**.

+### Optional if you will no longer need to access the iSCSI targets:

+1. Click the **Discovery** tab in the iSCSI Initiator.
+2. Highlight the target portal associated with your storage volume and click **Remove**.